How to Paint a Picture Frame

 Use spray paint on the metal picture frame, as this ensures an even finish.
 Let each coat dry completely before adding another.

 Painting old picture frames or creating a custom-color picture frame is a fun and easy do-it-yourself project — all it takes is a little prep work and paint.
-If you'd rather buy a ready-made picture frame online, Frame Destination offers thousands.
+If you'd rather buy ready-made picture frames online, Frame Destination offers thousands.

 Written by Mark Rogers